Best things to do in Portsmouth with kids

 Pack your beach bag and head to the sea front where you’ll find plenty of British seaside charm and historic fortifications.

-Here’s a round up of the best things to do in Portsmouth with kids including free days out, world-class attractions and experiences on the South Coast:
+Below is my round up of the best things to do with kids in Portsmouth including free days out, world-class attractions and experiences on the South Coast.

 *This post contains affiliate links*